MakPoling/Survey-Form/README.md

 # Survey-Form
-Survey Form built with JavaScript, CSS, HTML
+Survey Form built with HTML and CSS